 Continuing, I also actually discuss in the video what my salary was when I worked for Kraft Foods (20 years ago now), after I first graduated from college in 1999.
 Back then, I was not a speech-language pathologist.
 (In the video, I briefly touch on grad school.)
 One thing I discuss was my CF salary at Chicago Public Schools and what I was making when I left after 6 years there.
 I do a comparison between urban school-based salaries and suburban school-based salaries.
 There are surprisingly big differences, but not in the way you might imagine.

-Lastly, I talk about hourly pay and also being an advocate for yourself.
+Returning to the video, the last thing I talk about is hourly pay and being an advocate for yourself.
 I got many emails and comments on the video that are stately that I have been vastly underpaid almost my entire career.
 That is truly depressing to make that revelation.
 But I think that knowledge is power.
 Even though it’s pretty vulnerable of me to share, I hope it helps you.
 Many of you might be looking for a new job.
 I tell my entire salary history, a story with ups and downs!